Enter

 Adjudication

-We announce different professional adjudicators every year, always offering a wealth of experience, knowledge and skills to share in their adjudication and encouragement of the performances.
+We announce different adjudicators every year, always offering a wealth of experience, knowledge and skills to share in their adjudication and encouragement of the performances.

 Adjudication is based on specific criteria.